-Average and large doses of corticosteroids can cause elevation of blood pressure, salt and water retention, and increased excretion of potassium.
+Average and large doses of corticosteroids can cause elevation of blood pressure, salt and water retention and increased excretion of potassium.
 These effects are less likely to occur with the synthetic derivatives except when they are used in large doses.
-Dietary salt restriction and potassium supplementation may be necessary.
+Dietary salt restriction and potassium supplementation may be necessary (see PRECAUTIONS).
 All corticosteroids increase calcium excretion.

 Literature reports suggest an apparent association between use of corticosteroids and left ventricular free wall rupture after a recent myocardial infarction; therefore, therapy with corticosteroids should be used with great caution in these patients.

 Corticosteroids can produce reversible hypothalamic-pituitary-adrenal (HPA) axis suppression with the potential for glucocorticosteroid insufficiency after withdrawal of treatment.